wchristian/perl5_wiki/Perl7-FAQ.md

 ### Will Perl 7 run my Perl 5 code?

-If your code can run under Perl 5.32, you should be able to run it under perl 7.
+If your code can run under Perl 5.n (n = current), you should be able to run it under Perl 7, although you might have to unset some defaults).
 Perl 5 has removed features that were deprecated even when v5.0 was released in 1994.
-If you are using those, you may need to fix that.
-Trying your code under v5.32 will find those problems for you.
+If you are using those, you may need to fix those too.
+Trying your code under v5.n will find many of those problems for you.

-There will be a compatibility mode to put code sections back into Perl 5 mode. it will possibly be something simple like `use v5` or `use compat::perl5`
+There may be a compatibility mode to put code sections back into Perl 5 mode. it will possibly be something simple like `use v5` or `use compat::perl5`

+But, no one is taking Perl 5 away from you.

 ### What happens to Perl 5?

 Perl 5 goes into long term maintenance.
 That can be as long as a decade or more.
 You'll still get important security and bug fixes, just for a little bit longer than usual.

 The current [Perl support policy](https://perldoc.perl.org/perlpolicy.html) guarantees support for the previous two maintenance releases.
-We intend to extend that for 5.32.0.
+We intend to extend that for the ultimate Perl 5 release.

 ### What will `/usr/bin/perl` be?